Moby, Philosopher-in-Residence

 It started with a question.

 Super Bowl weekend, February 2026.
 The game was on.
 The news was not good.
-And somewhere in the middle of processing the state of American democracy, family, and the general sensation of watching a bridge collapse in slow motion, a question surfaced:
+The family was processing the state of American democracy alongside the score.
+Somewhere in the middle of that, a question surfaced:

 What if I could redesign my education, knowing what I know now?